Why NATS SubscribeSync Uses 512KB Per Subscription

 The Claim

 The customer had a server subscribing to per-user NATS subjects using conn.SubscribeSync().
 Each subscription consumed ~512 KiB.
-The equivalent Redis pattern used ~3 KiB per subscription.
+The equivalent Redis pattern used low single-digit KiB per subscription server-side.

-Both numbers are correct.
-The difference is architectural, not a bug.
+The order-of-magnitude difference is real and architectural, not a bug.

 Why 512 KiB